-- 1. The summative assessment system selected should be used in multiple states, such as in a consortium, collaborative (in which multiple states share items and other aspects of their assessment systems) or a commercial product.
+- assessment systems) or a commercial product.
 The Task Force argued forcefully that such a stance would allow Wyoming to capitalize on the pooled expertise of other states, make the cost structure much more efficient than a custom state assessment, and reduce the likelihood of year-to-year changes in the assessment since any change would have to be negotiated with multiple states. - 2.
 The assessment design must start with the design of the reporting system, capitalizing on the latest data visualization and assessment literacy techniques.
 The Task Force recognized the importance of high-quality, transparent, data-secure reports in making educational decisions.
-The Task Force recommended that a rigorous report development process be implemented to target reports to various audiences (e.g., students, parents, teachers, administrators, policymakers, and the general public) of state assessment to address each audience's critical needs while minimizing the possibility of misinterpretation. - 3.
-The summative assessment testing time should require no more than one percent (1%) of the school year.
+It recommended that a rigorous report development process be implemented to target reports to various audiences (e.g., students, parents, teachers, administrators, policymakers, and the general public) of state assessment to address each audience's critical needs while minimizing the possibility of misinterpretation. - 3.
+Summative assessment testing time should require no more than one-percent (1%) of the school year.
 This translates to between 9-11 hours of testing, depending on the grade level.
 This limit provides enough time to allow for high-quality assessment of complex knowledge and skills and to restrict testing time to a reasonable level.
-Further, to help schools and districts minimize disruptions to daily instruction, the Task Force recommended that the WDE work with a group of stakeholders to provide flexibility in the amount of time devoted to each testing session in the summative assessment. - 4.
-The summative assessment should be designed using the most up-to-date assessment design principles and should include item (question) types capable of measuring the full depth and breadth of the Wyoming state content standards.
+Further, to help schools and districts minimize disruptions to daily instruction, the Task Force recommended that the Department of Education work with a group of stakeholders to provide flexibility in the amount of time devoted to each testing session in the summative assessment. - 4.
+Summative assessment should be designed using the most up-to-date assessment design principles and should include item (question) types capable of measuring the full depth and breadth of the Wyoming state content standards.
 This will ensure that the assessments can provide meaningful results to key stakeholders and will serve an important signaling function for local educators in the development of their own instructional and assessment tasks.
 Additionally, the Task Force recommended the inclusion of writing in the English language arts assessment to ensure fully measuring the depth and breadth of the standards, to signal that the state standards on writing are important, and to improve both the learning and instruction of writing. - 5.
-The assessment should be developed to capitalize on the advantages afforded by online administration.
+Assessment should be developed to capitalize on the advantages afforded by online administration.
 The Task Force recognized past problems with online assessment and provided a comprehensive set of recommendations to ensure a smooth transition.
-Key among these recommendations is that schools, districts, and the state be given until the spring of 2018 (school year 2017-18) to implement the new state summative assessment.
+Key among these recommendations is that schools, districts, and the state be given until the spring of 2018 to implement the new state summative assessment.
 Such lead time is critical for a successful and smooth transition.
 Further, to facilitate quick return of results, assessments should be scored using automated scoring to the extent that is practical. - 6.
 The Task Force indicated that a balance must be struck between scheduling the state summative assessment as late as possible in the instructional year and returning the results in time for use in school improvement activities.
 This will aid school districts in maximizing instruction time within designated school year months, while evaluating and adjusting interventions, curriculum, and programming during the late summer months.
 This, in essence, requires giving the test later and getting the results back sooner, which is a difficult and potentially expensive task, but essential to the assessment's instructional utility.